glogg-lang/glogg/README.md

 Here, we have two code blocks.

 The first is an unconditional commit that defines five ducks and their relation to each other.
-Do note that Gløgg is a dynamicly typed language.
+Do note that Gløgg is a dynamically typed language.
 Claiming that something is a `duck` does not restrict the fields or values that can be placed in a record.

 The second block, starting with `search:`, is a conditional commit.
 This block commits a message